BlinkyStitt/media-suite/web/README.md

 ```

-## Contributing

-The Clarity project team welcomes contributions from the community.
-For more detailed information, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

-The clarity-seed project is licensed under the MIT license.
+VMware licensed the clarity-seed project under the MIT license.

-## Feedback

-If you find a bug or want to request a new feature, please open a [GitHub issue](https://github.com/vmware/clarity-seed/issues).